qdrant/landing_page/qdrant-landing/content/articles/qdrant-1.3.x.md

         with_payload=["title", "text"]

         # Options for specifying what to bring from the vector(s)
-        # of the looked up point, True by default
+        # of the looked up point, False by default
         with_vector=False,
     )
 )
 ```

-This has the extra benefit of having a single point to update when the information shared by the points in a group changes.
-For example, if you have a collection of documents, you may want to chunk them and store the points for the chunks in a separate collection, making sure that you store the point id from the document it belongs in the payload of the chunk point.

 ### Qdrant web user interface